 Pursuant to our bylaws, a meeting of our stockholders for the election of directors and the transaction of any business will be held annually on a date and at the time and place set by our board of directors.
 The chairman of our board of directors, our chief executive officer, our president or our board of directors may call a special meeting of our stockholders.
-Subject to the provisions of our bylaws, a special meeting of our stockholders to act on any matter that may properly be brought before a meeting of our stockholders must also be called by our secretary upon the written request of the stockholders entitled to cast a majority of all the votes entitled to be cast at the meeting on such matter and containing the information required by our secretary will inform the requesting stockholders of the reasonably estimated cost of preparing and delivering the notice of meeting.
-Only the matters set forth in the notice of special meeting meeting meeting meeting meeting meeting as be considered and acted upon at such meeting.
+Subject to the provisions of our bylaws, a special meeting of our stockholders to act on any matter that may properly be brought before a meeting of our stockholders must also be called by our secretary upon the written request of the stockholders entitled to cast a majority of all the votes entitled to be cast at the meeting on such matter and containing the information required by our bylaws.
+Our secretary will inform the requesting stockholders of the reasonably estimated cost of preparing and delivering the notice of meeting (including our proxy materials), and the requesting stockholder must pay such estimated cost before our secretary is required to prepare and deliver the notice of the special meeting.
+Only the matters set forth in the notice of special meeting may be considered and acted upon at such meeting.